Pod Security Policies(PSP)

 Encrypt existing Secrets

-Encrypt all existing Secrets in Namespace one
+Encrypt all existing Secrets in Namespace one using the new provider

-Encrypt all existing Secrets in Namespace two
+Encrypt all existing Secrets in Namespace two using the new provider

-Encrypt all existing Secrets in Namespace three
+Encrypt all existing Secrets in Namespace three using the new provider

 Tip